 Notwithstanding the foregoing, the standards, regulations, entitlements, and terms set forth herein shall not apply to any property for which a development agreement or other similar contract that establishes and vests development standards and rights has been, prior to the incorporation of Lake Point, executed and recorded for against title to the particular property.
 The zoning standards, regulations, entitlements, and terms for such property subject to a development agreement or other similar contract shall be as set forth in the applicable, recorded agreement or contract.
 The owner of such property subject to a development agreement or other similar contract may request that the City enter into a development agreement that modifies the vested development standards and rights established under the development agreement or other similar contract in accordance with state law.

-Definitions
+Definitions (NOTE: should this section reference a separate definitions section, be removed, or does it need to include definitions here?
+References for a separate definition chapter include: Tooele County, Kane County, and draft from consultant, which do not have a definitions section within their supplemental regulations.

-Review Procedures and Land Use Authority
+Review Procedures and Land Use Authority (Note: This section still needs to be built out or moved to the Site Plan Review Process – presently being worked on)

 The City Council shall be the land use authority for all land use applications except for building permits, construction and civil plans, subdivision plats, and other land use applications expressly authorized by ordinance to be approved by a different person or entity.

-DRC
+DRC (NOTE: This is still in discussion.
+What is the process for the PC to receive the Staff report showing the results of the application review by each related party – Fire, engineer, etc?)

 Planning Commission